 Part I: Occupancy Standards.
-This part contains FH's standards for determining the appropriate unit size for families of different sizes and types.
+This part contains FH's standards for determining the appropriate unit size-based on for familifamily es size of different sizes and types.

 Part II: Unit Offers.
 This part contains the FH's policies for making unit offers, and describes actions to be taken when unit offers are refused.